What Is An FMM? Do You Need One?

 If you’re planning a trip or move to Mexico, you’ve probably come across the term FMM—sometimes called FMMD or eFMM—and wondered if you really need it.
+Travelers must comply with Mexican law in accordance with entry requirements, and not having an FMM can affect your legal standing and even the validity of your insurance.
 The answer depends on whether you’re visiting as a tourist or coming in as a resident.
 Let me break it all down so you know exactly what’s required for your situation.

 I’ll answer that for you! 😀

-An FMM stands for Forma Migratoria Multiple, which essentially translates to Multiple Immigration Form.
+An FMM stands for Forma Migratoria Multiple, which is a Multiple Immigration Form.
+The FMM is also commonly referred to as the Mexico Tourist Permit.

 This Mexico immigration form is a type of tourist permit, for those who come to Mexico.
 Traditionally, the FMM was a paper form you received at the airport or border.
 But since 2023, INM has been rolling out a digital version of this form (called FMMD or also known as an eFMM), especially at international airports.
 I’ll explain how this works below